mkrotos/exJUnits/README.md

 # exJUnits
-Basic exercises using jUnit, MySQL and Mockito
+Basic exercises using jUnit, MySQL, JDBC and Mockito